 Depending on how hungry you are it should yield 6-8 servings.

 Don’t you want to just smash your face in it?

 Like a pie eating contest.
 A french toast eating contest.
 That should totally be a thing.

-- 1 large loaf brioche bread (or challah bread or italian bread)
+- 1 large loaf brioche bread (or challah bread)

 - 6 large eggs